jackloague1/TitanTalks/README.md

 # TitanTalks
 Titan Talks is a social media platform designed and created specifically for Titans.
 A place where you can connect and interact with Titans all across campus.
 From sharing images to simply chatting and even talking to others, there's a place for every Titan here.

+# Scrum Artifacts
+The product definition, which contains the planned features, user personas, and user stories for the project can be viewed in the "Product Definition" PDF file.
+The product backlog for each sprint can be viewed in its repsective product backlog PDF file.
+The sprint backlogs, which contain the various tasks worked on every sprint can be viewed by navigating to the "Projects" tab of this repository and choosin

 ## Environment Installation
 * Download and install NodeJS [https://nodejs.org/](https://nodejs.org/en/)
 * Install Expo CLI `npm install -g expo-cli`